kwat0308/miniradiotools/README.md

 **Inclination** has to be specified in **radians**, but np.deg2rad(<degrees>) is fine as input.

 Set *vxb_plot=True* if you want to store the positions in vxb coordinates as well.
+They will be saved to "shower.list".

+Antenna positions in cartesian coordinates are stored to **"antenna.list"** by default.
+This name can be changed in the input parameters.